Eliza Tibbets: Early years

 Her maternal uncle "Commodore" John Downes was a well-known and highly decorated officer of the War with Tripoli and the War of 1812.
 He commanded the Mediterranean Squadron and later the Pacific Squadron.
-Downes’ ship USS Potomac became the first U.S. naval vessel to circumnavigate the globe.
+Downes’s ship USS Potomac became the first U.S. naval vessel to circumnavigate the globe.

 The Lovells were members of the Swedenborgian Church of the New Jerusalem in Cincinnati; it was based on the writings of Swedish scientist and mystic, Emanuel Swedenborg.
 Their congregation included intelligent, cultured, and influential people who loved good literature, music, painting, the theater and other arts.
 Cincinnati church members included inventors Jacob, William & R. P. Resor, publisher Benjamin and sculptor Hiram Powers, clockmaker Luman Watson, artist Mary Menessier Beck, educators Alexander Kinmont, Frederic Eckstein, and M. M. Carll, and theatrical agent Sol Smith.

 Marriages and family

 At age 18, Eliza Lovell married James Summons, a steam boat captain, in the Cincinnati Swedenborgian church.
 Their son James B. Summons was her only child to survive into adulthood.

 Eliza Lovell Summons later became a spiritualist.
 When Spiritualism spread throughout the nation and the globe during the mid-19th century, her father Oliver Lovell became President of the spiritualist society in Cincinnati.
 Her sister Clara Lovell Smith's sealed letter was divined by spiritualist physician John Redmond, who discussed the family in one of his books.
 Tibbets was considered an accomplished medium.

-Tibbets' second husband, James Neal, was a commerce merchant who became a well-known healing medium.
+Tibbets's second husband, James Neal, was a commerce merchant who became a well-known healing medium.
 Noted Spiritualist lecturer Thomas Gales Forster and his family lived with James and Eliza Lovell Neal in Clifton, Ohio, in 1860.

 In 1861 the Neals moved to New York City with her father.
 There her son James Summons enlisted in the New York State infantry at 17 under the name James B. Lovell.
 He completed his three-year enlistment and was honorably discharged as the regimental postmaster.